- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

-- Proctor & Gamble launches Head and Shoulders, an anti-dandruff shampoo.
+- Proctor & Gamble begins selling Head and Shoulders, an anti-dandruff shampoo.

 - Franz Greiter introduces the concept of Sun Protection Factor (SPF).

-- Beiersdorf introduces Nivea milk, an oil-in-water emulsion for all-over body care.
+- Beiersdorf introduces Nivea Milk, a liquid oil-in-water emulsion for all-over body care.

-- Harriet Hubbard Ayer launches Miss Ayer range for young girls.
+- Harriet Hubbard Ayer launches the Miss Ayer range for young women.